Hagafny/Homie/README.md

 ~Ron

 TODO:
-* Make tick appeal to status and write logic for when it's warning and danger.
 * Add Footer
 * Center everything up
 * Add bootstrap modal with class info (Later on if there's a need)